TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-29-7-tips-to-get-the-most-out-of-travis-ci.md

 ---
 id: 154
-title: "7 Tips to Get Most Out of Travis CI"
+title: "7 Tips to Get the Most out of Travis CI"
 perex:
     Travis CI is the most spread CI in checking open-source projects.
     <br><br>